 In the trucking industry, there is a progression for drivers.
 First, they start as a company driver, then, they become an owner/operator, until finally, acquiring own authority.
 Every step comes with larger needs and responsibilities.
 Therefore, they also come with additional regulation and larger scope of insurance.

-Owner operators require a special kind of commercial truck insurance depending on two things.
-They can be working under a permanent lease with a motor carrier, or they might work under own authority.
+Owner-operators require a special kind of commercial truck insurance depending on two things.
+They can be working under a permanent lease with a motor carrier, or they might work under their own authority.

 Liability insurance pays for the damages that a truck under the company cause to other people and their property in case of an accident.
 The scope of trucking liability insurance extends to two main things: bodily injury and property damage.

 On one hand, bodily damage liability coverage will pay for expenses like medical bills, hospital bills, nursing care, compensation for work lost, rehabilitation, therapy, treatments, compensation for pain and suffering, and other similar expenses, depending on the extent of the limits.

 On the other hand, property damage liability insurance will cover the expenses for repairing or replacing damaged items like vehicles, houses, buildings, or even lamp posts, depending on the limitations declared.